rspock/Cv/README.md

 # Education

-### Bachelor degree, Univpm, Oct 2003
+### Bachelor degree, Univpm, Oct 2007
-Start bachelor degree as Engineer in Computer Science and Automation
+Engineer in Computer Science and Automation from the “Università Politecnica delle Marche” whit a score of 109/110.
+The thesis was: Development of a digital controller in the etching process of the silicon wafers surface”.

 ### High School, July 2003
 Diploma in “non-graduate engineer” specialized in electronics and telecommunications with the comprehensive score of 100/100 at the technical institute  “Gugliermo Marconi” in Jesi, Italy.